ThomasThongCE/gpio-boot-reset/README.md

 # GPIO boot reset

-This project is using linux kernel legacy gpio to control reset and boot mode of any mcu.Tested on linux kernel version 3.10.49
+This project is using linux kernel legacy gpio to control reset and boot mode of any mcu.Tested on linux kernel version 3.18.71 and 4.15

 ## Setup